-The most convenient way to travel from Vienna to Salzburg is by train.
+The most convenient way to travel from Salzburg to Vienna or from Vienna to Salzburg is by train.
 There are two train companies and trains between Vienna and Salzburg run at least every half an hour.
 The prices are moderate and the journey takes about 2 hours and 30 minutes.

 In this article, you find everything you need to know about the train journey from Vienna to Salzburg.

 The Railway System in Austria

 There are two train companies in Austria.
 Before I tell you which one to choose and how to buy your tickets, let me give you some context.